bitwizeshift/result/README.md

 ## Compiler Compatibility

-**Expected** is compatible with any compiler capable of compiling valid
+**Result** is compatible with any compiler capable of compiling valid
 <kbd>C++11</kbd>.
 Specifically, this has been tested and is known to work
 with: